lyuwenhan/minecraft-java-edition-mods/better-elytra-takeoff/README.md

 # Better Elytra Takeoff

-A Fabric server-side and single-player mod that lets players start elytra gliding from the ground with a firework rocket.
+A server-side Fabric mod that lets players start elytra gliding from the ground with a firework rocket.

 ## Features